 Selection of substances and method development

-Good to very good bioavailability of the substances / mutagenic carcinogens
+Good to very good bioavailability of the substances

 Exclusion of substances with low likelihood of exposure (no consumer relevance) (e.g. research in the SPIN database)

 Regular items on the agenda of the HBM Expert Group discussion include: aspects of substance toxicity (health relevance), potential of consumer exposure to the substances, and the availability of a specific HBM method for tracing the substance itself or its metabolites (as exposure or effect biomarkers) in human urine or blood samples.
-In cases where an HBM method used in the occupational safety field exists (MAK Collection), the expert group discusses the biomarkers used, possible detection and determination limits and/or the need for an additional metabolism study.
+In cases where an HBM method exists in the occupational safety field (MAK Collection), the expert group discusses the biomarkers used, possible detection and determination limits and/or the need for an additional metabolism study.
 The decision-making process increasingly weighs whether the available information from human, animal and cell culture tests enable the HBM Commission to derive an assessment (HBM) value.

 The results of the HBM Expert Group’s discussion generate a list of proposed substances, which features about ten chemicals every year and for which there was sufficient data available to classify them as eligible for the cooperation project.

 The list of proposed substances from the HBM Expert Group is submitted to the Steering Committee for its annual spring meeting.
 The Steering Committee selects up to 5 substances per year for which the cooperative partners are to develop HBM methods.
 Consideration is given to whether the VCI is able to find industrial sponsors for the substance whose expertise is required for the effective development of analysis methods.
 Selection of the substances was concluded in spring 2020.

 Application of the new methods/publications